-In many cases, exact aetiology of convergence insufficiency is not known.
-It may be associated with a wide IPD and delayed or inadequate functional development.
+In many cases, we cannot identify the exact aetiology of convergence insufficiency.
+We may associate with a wide IPD and delayed or inadequate functional development.
 General debility, psychological instability, overwork and worry may be the precipitating factors.

 2. Refractive errors:

-Convergence insufficiency may be associated with uncorrected high hyper metropia and myopia.
+We may associate convergence insufficiency with uncorrected high hypermetropia and myopia.
 Diseases of accommodative convergence mechanism result in convergence insufficiency in such patients as follows:

 - High hypermetropes (more than 5 D) usually make no effort to accommodate and thus there is deficient accommodative convergence as well.